-Tibial torsion - The shinbone (tibia) is the most common twisted bone.
-The twist can be caused by the way the baby lay in the womb while the bones were still soft.
+Tibial torsion –The shinbone (tibia) is the most common twisted bone.
+The twist can be caused by the way your baby lay in the womb while the bones were still soft.
 The bone slowly untwists as the child grows.
 Usually the twist is gone by school age.

 Femoral anteversion - The thigh bone (femur) can also be twisted inwards.
 This usually corrects itself, more slowly, by age nine or ten.
 In some children this doesn't correct fully and these are the people who walk pigeon-toed as adults.

-Metartasus adductus - The feet are curved inwards.
-Most of these children also get better without treatment, but for those few children who have very curved feet, some bracing or special shoes may help in the first couple of years of life.
+Metartasus adductus – The feet are curved inwards.
+Most of these children also get better without treatment, but for those few children who have very curved feet, some bracing or special shoes may help in the first few years of life.

 What treatment will be needed?

 The bone twisting conditions cannot be fixed with braces, shoe inserts or special shoes.
 These methods were used in the past and have been shown to have no effect.

 It has been found that the bones correct themselves without any treatment.
 There is no need to try to modify your child’s walking or sitting.
 This will not alter their development and can lead to frustration for the child and parent for no reason.
 Very occasionally your doctor may recommend a brace for a special reason.